-This is of utmost importance to your organisation as well.
-Your employee should be aware of his priorities, and keeping those priorities in mind, only then take any decisions or any step forward.
+This is of utmost importance to your organization as well.
+Your employee should aware of his priorities, and keeping those priorities in mind, then take any decisions or step forward.

-After all, every step that they take is a direct reflection on your company.
+After all, every step that they take is a direct reflection of your company.

 8. Do you have the skills to help you manage your stress?

 It would be unrealistic for anyone to think that any job would not have a certain amount of stress.

 While stress levels can vary depending on the job to job, having some amount of stress can actually be good for your employees.

 It serves as a motivating factor and can push employees to work harder and achieve targets.
 That being said, as important as it is to have a certain amount of stress at the workplace, it is even more important to be able to manage that stress.

 There are certain people who can be seen to give up at the slightest amount of stress.
 This is not a good quality to have.